 The best way of reviewing your strategy is to look over the floor plan of your house.
 As the summer cools down, try getting up early to check the windows on your property.
 Condensation means that humidity levels are too high, so if you already have extractors in your bathroom and kitchen, you need to consider broadening your strategy.

 However, damp is an elusive creature, so the window test is not conclusive.
 Be sure to check inside wardrobes, behind cupboards, and under fridges and freezers.
 Try to imagine the cold parts of your home and check them, because this is where you're likely to find the condensation.

 Try to combine your ventilation strategy with your insulation strategy.
 Not many landlords realise that efficient insulation goes hand in hand with effective ventilation.
 This is because, as you install energy-efficient double glazing, or seal your pipes, you are cutting off the interior air from the air outside.
 This allows your property to retain heat effectively.
 However, it also means moisture cannot escape.
 A good rule of thumb to follow is the more heat efficiency you have, the more ventilation you need.

 While these two strategies require investment in the short-term, they secure massive savings in the long-term.

-If you've found your property failing any of these tests, consider either a smaller insulation unit such as a Mr Venty for an affected room in the house – because lofts are particularly affected by damp, you may want to start there.
-However, if you prefer peace of mind to piecemeal, you should aim to install a whole house ventilation system.
+If you've found your property failing any of these tests, consider installing a whole-house ventilation system.
 These systems can connect to and ventilate every room in the house, keeping them feeling fresh and smelling sublime.